cKlee/ecpo/ecpo-tmp.md

 [ hasItemizedTemporal ]: #hasitemizedtemporal

-A temporal information, like a year or date
+A temporal information, like a year, a season, a month or a day

 	ecpo:hasItemizedTemporal a owl:DatatypeProperty ;
 		rdfs:label "has itemized temporal"@en ;
 		rdfs:label "has einzelne Zeit"@de ;
 		rdfs:domain ecpo:Chronology ;
-		rdfs:comment "A temporal information, like a year or a date"@en ;
+		rdfs:comment "A temporal information, like a year, a season, a month or a day"@en ;
 		rdfs:subPropertyOf ecpo:hasItemized ;
 		rdfs:subPropertyOf dcterms:temporal ;
 		rdfs:isDefinedBy <> .